 How long did you have to write it?

 I spent about 9 months writing the music.
-Finished New Year’s Eve 2016, and then did some adjustments in January and February while Kenny was still working on choreography.
+Finished New Year’s Eve 2016, and then did some adjustments in January and February while Kenny was starting to work on choreography.

 Did you fight a lot?
 Was it like “Black Swan” but with choreographers and composers?

-I had to include this question because someone actually asked me this at the post-show reception (!) and I laughed.
-I was tempted to make up some very dramatic story because I could tell that she wanted to hear something juicy, but the answer is just “no.” Kenny was a dream collaborator: I’ve never had an experience that good before.
-I think he knew that I was as excited about this whole thing as he was so our meetings were always fun and productive.
+I had to include this question because someone actually asked me this at the post-show reception (!!!) and I laughed.
+I was tempted to make up something dramatic because I could tell that she wanted a juicy story, but the answer is just “no.” Kenny was a dream collaborator: I’ve never had an experience that good before.
+He knew that I was as excited about this whole thing as he was so our meetings were always fun and productive.
 He’s an all-around happy guy.
 He expects 110% from everyone he works with, but he’s all about the positive reinforcement.
 Sorry to disappoint, but there was no fighting or throwing martinis in each other’s faces over the computer screen.
 If you saw behind-the-scenes outtakes of our meetings it would probably be us giggling and saying things like “Can you believe this is our JOB?”

 What were your favorite parts once you finally saw it?